nsuwal1/Spatiotemporal-trends-/README.md

 ## Supplementary User Manual for Statistical Analysis

 ### Data Collection
-The oyster norovirus outbreak data were collected from the US Centers for Disease Control and Prevention (CDC), the UK Health Security Agency (UKHSA), the Food Standards Agency (FSA), the Public Health Agency of Canada (PHAC), and the National Public Health Emergency Event Surveillance System (PHEESS).
+he oyster norovirus outbreak data were collected from the US Centers for Disease Control and Prevention (CDC), the UK Health Security Agency (UKHSA), the Food Standards Agency (FSA), the Public Health Agency of Canada (PHAC), and the National Public Health Emergency Event Surveillance System (PHEESS).
 The data for climatic factors were collected from different online sources.
-Sea surface height for Louisiana coast is downloaded from Estimating the Circulation and Climate of the Ocean (ECCO) data repository.
+Sea surface height for the Louisiana coast was downloaded from the Estimating the Circulation and Climate of the Ocean (ECCO) data repository.
 This dataset provides monthly-averaged dynamic sea surface height fields derived from the ECCO Version 4 Release 4 (V4r4) ocean and sea-ice state estimate for the period 1992–2018.
-The minimum water temperature data for Louisiana coast were downloaded from the National Water Information System (NWIS) mapper (Water Resources, U.S).
+The minimum water temperature data for the Louisiana coast were downloaded from the National Water Information System (NWIS) mapper (U.S. Water Resources).
 The data for precipitation, all-sky surface shortwave downward irradiance (MJ/m2/day), and minimum temperature at 2 meters were downloaded from the NASA (National Aeronautics and Space Administration) Power data access viewer (NASA Power).
-The sea surface height data for British Columbia and Southeast England were collected from permanent service for mean sea level (PSMSL).
+The sea surface height data for British Columbia and Southeast England were collected from the Permanent Service for Mean Sea Level (PSMSL).

 ### Louisiana Coast
 #### Water temperature

 Navigate to the USGS website URL: [Water Resources of the United States—National Water Information System (NWIS) Mapper](https://waterdata.usgs.gov/nwis).
-This is the primary source for downloading the necessary insitu data such as water temperature, gage height, discharge, and many other for United States.
-The present study used USGS station number 07374526 for representative water temperature for Louisiana coast.
+This is the primary source for downloading the necessary in situ data such as water temperature, gauge height, discharge, and many others for the United States.
+The present study used USGS station number 07374526 as representative water temperature for the Louisiana coast.

 ![Figure S1 USGS website home page](Figure%20S1%20USGS%20website%20home%20page.png)